larsulbricht/awesome-digital-assets/readme.md

 - [Digital Assets Week](https://daweek.org/) - Conference series focused on institutional adoption of digital assets.
 Brings together banks, asset managers, fintechs, and regulators to discuss tokenized securities, regulatory compliance (MiCA, etc.), and innovations in crypto-market infrastructure.
 - [European Blockchain Convention](https://eblockchainconvention.com/) - European Blockchain Convention – One of Europe's premier blockchain events (held in Barcelona).
 Gathers industry leaders, startups, and EU policymakers to explore blockchain in finance.
 Features panels on topics like MiCA compliance, enterprise DLT use cases, and the future of Web3 in the European financial sector.
 - [TUM Blockchain Conference](https://conference.tum-blockchain.com/) - The TUM Blockchain Conference unites visionaries and thought leaders in a non-profit setting to transform Web3's potential from promise to action through collaboration and open dialogue.
 This initiative, organized by the TUM Blockchain Club, is fueled by students' passion for education, innovation, and community.
+- [Point Zero Forum](https://www.pointzeroforum.com/) - The Point Zero Forum is an initiative of the Global Finance & Technology Network (GFTN) and the Swiss State Secretariat for International Finance to promote a policy and technology dialogue in Financial Services.

 ## Thought Leaders, Associations & Standards
 - [INATBA](https://inatba.org/) - INATBA (International Association for Trusted Blockchain Applications) – Industry association convening blockchain developers, corporates, and policymakers (launched with EU Commission support).
 INATBA works on public-private dialogue and produces working group outputs on topics like privacy, interoperability, and regulatory compliance (e.g. recommendations on DeFi regulation and social impact of DLT).